hphelion/documentation/commercial/GA1/commercial.services-volume-fibre.md

 	               "zoning_mode": "fabric"
 		       }

-	4. Add the brocade zone manager configuration under 3PAR section as shown in the sample below.
+	4. Add the brocade zone manager configuration below **3PAR** section as shown in the sample below.

 			{